gajus/deadlink/README.md

 ### Deadlink.Resolution

-The actual `Resolution` object reflects the type of the resource:
+The resolution object reflects the type of the resource:

 ```js
 Deadlink.URLResolution